BabylonJS/Documentation/content/landing_pages/toolsAndResourcesPerformanceProfilerLandingPage.md

 ## Adding a custom collection strategy

 You may have custom data that you want to track that we do not support outside of the box.
+Don't worry, we've made this very easy to do.

-To do this, a user must define a function that returns an object like so:
+To start, you must define a function that returns an object like so:
 ```javascript
 // This variable would be updated somewhere else.
 var someVariableToTrack;